Consumer spending in Vietnam will increase in the coming months.

-The value in question, up four points from the previous quarter, will be reflected accordingly in consumption: in fact, the evolution of the index portends greater household spending in the coming months on clothing, technological products, furniture, vacations and leisure.
+The value in question, up four points from the previous quarter, will consequently be reflected in consumer spending: the evolution of the index indeed foreshadows increased household spending in the coming months regarding clothing, technological products, furniture, holidays, and leisure time.

-It is worth noting that the Vietnamese population still shows a cautious attitude in relation to spending and consumption: to date, seven out of ten citizens prefer to save rather than make new purchases.
-However, since consumer behavior generally follows that of the economy, it cannot but be inferred that since the summer of 2014 the situation has undoubtedly improved.
+It is worth noting that the Vietnamese population still shows a cautious attitude regarding spending and consumption.
+To this day, seven out of ten citizens prefer to save rather than make new purchases.
+However, since consumer behavior generally follows that of the economy, it is evident that the situation has undoubtedly improved since the summer of 2014.

-Data on Foreign Direct Investment also testify to the confidence in the Asian country: according to the Foreign Investment Agency, which falls under the control of the local Ministry of Planning and Investment, from January to October 2014, Vietnam attracted an FDI flow of US$13.7 billion, an increase of 5.9% compared to the same period last year.
-Based on these figures, Hanoi has thus stated that it will continue its policy of openness to foreign countries and that the outlook for the economy is to be considered very favorable.
+Data on Foreign Direct Investment also reflects confidence in the Asian country: according to the Foreign Investment Agency, which operates under the local Ministry of Planning and Investment, from January to October 2014, Vietnam attracted FDI inflows totaling $13.7 billion, representing a 5.91% increase compared to the same period the previous year.
+Based on these figures, Hanoi has therefore stated that it will continue its policy of opening up to foreign investment and that the economic outlook is considered very favorable.

 ALSO READ: